mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

     Note: Make sure to keep these files safe and never share them publicly.

-3. In the "backend.tf" update the bucket, region, and dynamodb_table fields with the names you've chosen for your S3 bucket, bucket region, and DynamoDB table:
+3. In the "main.tf" update the bucket, region, and dynamodb_table fields with the names you've chosen for your S3 bucket, bucket region, and DynamoDB table:

    ```t
       terraform {